telerik/xaml-docs/controls/touchmanager/features.md

 TouchManager exposes the following public properties:

 * __IsEnabled__: A static property of type __bool__ that indicates whether the TouchManager subscribes to any input events.
-The property should be set at startup of the application.
-Also, it doesn't support changing its value run-time, after setting it to False.
+The property has to be set at the startup of the application.
+Note that changing its value run-time after setting it to **False** is not supported.

 	#### __[C#] Example 1: Setting IsEnabled__
 	{{region touchmanager-features-0}}